-Scale can be a little tougher to deal with, assuming you even realize you are looking at an insect and not a scab on the stem.
-They look like somewhat smooth bumps that may have indistinct stripes across the back.
+Scale can be a little tougher to deal with than, as they look like somewhat smooth bumps with indistinct stripes across the back.

-Scale insects aren’t too quick and you can pick them off with pretty good success.
+Scale insects aren’t too quick and you can pick them off easily.
 Soap sprays aren’t very helpful in this case because their shell protects them.
-A stronger product like neem oil or rubbing alcohol can be applied directly with a cotton swab.

-For localized clusters of insects, you can also take a more straight-forward approach and snip the stem or leaf off and dispose of it.
+For localized clusters of insects, you can also take a more straightforward approach and snip the stem or leaf off and dispose of it safely.